The Essence of Technology and Art#

 Luhmann probabobly would offer a more nuanced explanation: interdependent self-generating social systems which “feed” us into them.
 Heidegger’s argument seems quite reductive but it captures my personal feeling of a reality that feels thinner and thinner.

 Marxists might argue that my feeling is more related to our socio-economic system.
 However, I find it hard to attribute the cause solely to capitalism.
-The origin of Mark Fisher’s Capitalist Realism is not so much capitalism but a functional differentiated society.
+The origin of Mark Fisher’s Capitalist Realism [Fis09] is not so much capitalism but a functional differentiated society.
 Of course, capitalism plays a huge role in shaping our social systems.
 Heidegger, on the other hand, might attribute capitalism and Luhmann’s functional differentiation to the essence of technology.
-These are different perspectives on our modern and technology driven society.
+These are different perspectives on our modern and technological-driven society.

 A success is that type of consequence that itself remains assigned to the yielding of further consequences. – Martin Heidegger